 National Competent Authorities (CAs) are in charge of the implementation of the requirements established in EU legislation.
 The European Commission holds regular meetings with them to facilitate communication and the exchange of best practices, as well as to reach a common understanding on the implementation of the Directives.

 Periodic surveys, completed by the CAs, allow the European Commission to draft reports on the current implementation status of the legislation.

-The European Action Plan on Organ Donation and Transplantation (2009-2015): Strengthened Cooperation between Member States assists EU countries in addressing the shortage of organs, to enhance transplant systems, and to improve the quality and safety of transplant products.
+The European Action Plan on Organ Donation and Transplantation (2009-2015): Strengthened Cooperation between Member States assists EU countries in addressing the shortage of organs, enhancing transplant systems and improving the quality and safety of transplant products.
 It has set a common direction for EU countries to strengthen their national transplant activities and served as the basis for many EU-funded actions.
 Over its period of implementation, 2009-2015, EU countries increased activities by 4,600 additional transplants per year.

 - Mid-term review of the Action Plan and accompanying study

-- Final assessment of the Action Plan of the Action Plan and accompanying study
+- Final assessment of the Action Plan and accompanying study

 - Other documents connected to the Action Plan